Contents area

 Swiss federal authoritiesSwiss federal authorities

-Despite a significant margin of uncertainty, it is accepted by the scientific community that aerosols contribute to reduce global warming induced by greenhouse gases.
-However, aerosols have a very short lifespan, at most a few weeks, while greenhouse gases can remain in the atmosphere for up to several thousand years.
+Despite a large margin of uncertainty, it is accepted by the scientific community that aerosols thus contribute to reducing greenhouse gas-induced global warming.
+However, aerosols have a very short lifespan - a few weeks at most - whereas greenhouse gases can remain in the atmosphere for up to several thousand years.

 Aerosol monitoring